stock2shop/website/README.md

 - Identifier:
 - Site Variable:
 - Page Variable:
+- Shortcode: A piece of HTML used in a markdown file
 - Draft: Drafts do not get deployed; once you finish a post, update the header of the post to say draft: false

 ## Images